rhel-labs/learn-katacoda/ebpf-tracing/step2.md

 TIME      PID    COMM                  LATms HOST
 </pre>

-In the **gethostlatency** terminal, we are running the gethostlatency bcc-tool.
+In the **gethostlatency** terminal, you are running the gethostlatency bcc-tool.
 It is showing latency statistics on the `getaddrinfo()` and `gethostbyname()` system calls.
 Effectively, you get to see how long these system calls take and which hostnames the applications need IP addresses for.
 This can be useful for